 Although it does not happen in most cases, trustees can raise objections to the debtor’s exemptions, file motions, and take other actions against the debtor.
 However, they do not have the final say.
 The bankruptcy judge is the final decision maker in all cases.
 If a bankruptcy trustee makes a decision with which the debtor disagrees, and a negotiated settlement cannot be reached, the debtor can take the matter up with the judge.

 Quick Note: In addition to supervising the bankruptcy trustees, the United States Trustee’s office plays an active role in bankruptcy cases by conducting random and targeted audits.
-For that reason, it is very important for debtors to double check the accuracy of the information they provide to their bankruptcy lawyers.
+For that reason, debtors need to double-check the accuracy of the information they provide to their bankruptcy lawyers.

 Quick Note: There are typically several Chapter 7 “panel” trustees and two Chapter 13 trustees in the Eastern District of Pennsylvania, which covers all of Philadelphia, Montgomery, Delaware, Berks, Bucks, Chester, Lancaster, Lehigh, and Northampton counties.